Highlights

 Global economic environment

-Real GDP in the U.S. increased 0.8% in the third quarter of 2024, following a 0.7% increase in the second quarter.
-Third quarter growth primarily reflected increases in consumer spending, exports, non-residential fixed investment and federal government spending.
+Real GDP in the U.S. increased 0.6% in the fourth quarter of 2024, following a 0.8% increase in the third quarter.
+Fourth quarter growth primarily reflected increases in consumer and government spending.

-China’s real GDP growth accelerated to 0.9% in the third quarter of 2024 from a 0.5% rise in the second quarter.
-The increase was supported by renewed fiscal and monetary initiatives aimed at strengthening local government finances, lowering borrowing costs and mitigating effects of the downturn in the property sector.
+China’s real GDP growth accelerated to 1.6% in the fourth quarter from a 1.3% rise in the third quarter.
+The increase was supported by continuing fiscal and monetary initiatives aimed at strengthening local government finances, lowering borrowing costs and mitigating the effects of the downturn in the property sector.

 Chart 1.5: Real gross domestic product growth